walshie4/walshie4.github.io/quotes.md

 title: Quotes
 sidebar: true
 ---
-I believe that words and language often restricts the ability of our minds to express thoughts completely.
+I believe that words and language often restricts the ability of our minds to fully express our thoughts and feelings.
 However, from time to time I stumble upon an arrangement of words that I feel nears the true capacity of what the speaker had in mind.
 This page is for those such words.